GregDritschler/tekton-tutorial/README.md

 default inside the task (if it's an optional parameter).
 For example this pipeline exposes the `pathToContext` parameter from the source-to-image task but does not expose the `pathToDockerFile` parameter and allows it to default inside the task.

-Dependencies between tasks can be expressed by using the `from` key with an input resource.
+Dependencies between tasks can be expressed by using the `runAfter` key.
-The value specifies one or more tasks which output the resource and must run first.
+The value specifies one or more tasks which must run before the task.
-In this example, the pipeline specifies that the `built-image` resource used in the `deploy-using-kubectl` task comes `from` the `source-to-image` task.
+In this example, the pipeline specifies that the `deploy-using-kubectl` task must run after the `source-to-image` task.
 Tekton will order to the execution of the tasks to satisfy this dependency.

-Dependencies between tasks also can be expressed by using the `runAfter` key which isn't used in this tutorial but which you can [read about in the official Tekton documentation]((https://github.com/tektoncd/pipeline/blob/master/docs/pipelines.md#runafter).
+Dependencies between tasks also can be expressed by using the `from` key which isn't used in this tutorial but which you can [read about in the official Tekton documentation]((https://github.com/tektoncd/pipeline/blob/master/docs/pipelines.md#from).

 Apply the file to your cluster to create the pipeline.